evilcyber.com

 • RedditReddit

-Written by: evilcyber visit my website
+Author evilcyber visit my website

 Home workout equipment doesn’t have to be expensive or take up a lot of space.
 Here’s what you really need for your home gym.
 It doesn’t break the bank nor do you need to build an extra room on your house.

-Your Body
+Free: Your Body

-Some people laugh at me when I say that for home workout exercises your most important piece of equipment is your body.
-But, honestly, it’s true.
-One of the greatest chest and triceps exercises, the push-up, requires nothing more than dropping to the ground and doing them.
-And if you are a beginner, you will be amazed how difficult step-ups and lunges done just with your body’s weight can be.
+One of the greatest chest and triceps exercises, the push-up, requires nothing more than dropping to the ground and doing them.ย And if you are a beginner, you will be amazed how difficult step-ups and lunges done just with your body’s weight are.

 Demonstration of a push-up

-Push-ups require no home workout equipment except your body
+Push-ups require no home workout equipment except your body.

 A Pair Of Dumbbells